MDecker-MobileComputing/Cordova_AdressbuchAuslesen/README.md

 <br>

-Simple [Cordova](https://cordova.apache.org/) app to demonstrate the usage of a plugin to query the address book of the device.
+Simple [Cordova](https://cordova.apache.org/) app to demonstrate the usage of [this plugin](https://www.npmjs.com/package/cordova-plugin-contacts) to query the address book of the device.
 Simply all names (first name and familiy name) of each entry in the address book are given.